-For robots, the exploration of unknown environments remains a complex challenge due to the limited sensor field of view (FOV) and the computational cost of generating maps in real-time.
-So how to make robots explore smarter with less cost?
-Biological systems hold the key.
-Unlike robots, humans and animals navigate unknown spaces by building mental maps that extend far beyond their immediate view, allowing them to make better decisions and anticipate future states.
-Therefore, we think robots can similarly develop predictive `memory' through pre-trained environmental cognition, so as to improve the speed of autonomous exploration.

-There is already some similar work in this field.
-For instance, MapEx~\cite{ho2024mapex} used LaMa~\cite{suvorov2022resolution} to predict the gloabl map for the robot exploration.
-Katyal et al.~\cite{katyal2019uncertainty} used U-net~\cite{ronneberger2015u} network to predict the map.
-Although some progress has been made, current exploration methods based on prediction face several limitations when applied to autonomous exploration tasks.
-One of the most significant challenges is the high computational overhead associated with these approaches, which often rely on complex models and extensive data processing.
-This computational burden can severely limit their practicality, particularly when deployed on resource-constrained devices such as small robots or embedded systems.
+For robots, the exploration of unknown environments remains a complex challenge due to the limited sensor field of view (FOV) and the computational cost of generating maps in real-time. \textit{So how to make robots explore smarter with less cost?} Biological systems hold the key.
+Unlike robots, humans and animals navigate unknown spaces by building mental maps that extend far beyond their immediate view, allowing them to make better decisions and anticipate future states~\cite{tolman1948cognitive,epstein2017cognitive,madl2015computational}.
+So we think robots also can obtain such `memory' ability by pre-trained models to explore more efficiently.
+There is already some related work in this field.
+Shrestha et al.~\cite{shrestha2019learned} learned occupancy-map completion to extend frontier-based exploration, MapEx~\cite{ho2024mapex} used LaMa~\cite{suvorov2022resolution} to predict global map structures, and Katyal et al.~\cite{katyal2019uncertainty} used a U-Net~\cite{ronneberger2015u} network to predict maps under uncertainty.
+Although progress has been made, current prediction-based exploration methods still face high computational overhead, limited cross-domain generalization, and integration costs on resource-constrained robots.